 Dr. Chatterjee is Professor and Fletcher Jones Chair of Design, Technology & Management at CGU’s Center for Information Systems & Technology (CISAT).
-He is also considered a leading technology designer and scholar in the area of healthcare informatics, design science and networking/cyber-security.
+He is also considered a leading technology designer and scholar in the area of healthcare informatics, machine learning for healthcare, design science and networking/cyber-security.
 He joined CGU in July of 2001.
 He founded the Network Convergence Laboratory made possible by a grant from the National Science Foundation in 2002.
-NCL has recently changed its name to IDEA Labs (Innovations Design Empowerment Applications Laboratory) .
-In May 2015, he was awarded the distinguished lifetime achievement award for contributions to Design Science Research, presented by the IS design community.
+NCL then changed its name to IDEA Labs (Innovations Design Empowerment Applications Laboratory).
+In May 2015, he was awarded the distinguished lifetime achievement award for contributions to Design Science Research, presented by the AIS design community.
 In 2017 he was selected as Schoeller Senior Fellow 2017 by Dr. Theo and Friedl Schoeller Research Center for Business and Society in Nuremberg Germany.
 In August of 2017, Chatterjee was chosen as a recipient of the Mahatma Gandhi Pravasi Samman, an award given by NRI Welfare Society of India in recognition of the high accomplishments of Indians living outside of India.
-He has been an adjunct faculty at the Keck Graduate Institute of Applied Life Science where he teaches a course on Healthcare Informatics and has taught previously at Peter F. Drucker and Ito School of Management, on their executive MBA program.
+He has been an adjunct faculty at the Keck Graduate Institute of Applied Life Science where he taught a course on Healthcare Informatics and has taught previously at Peter F. Drucker and Ito School of Management, in their executive MBA program.
+From 2017-2020, he was a visiting Professor of Design & Innovation at USC Iovine & Young Academy.
 Prior to joining CGU, he was an Associate Professor of CIS at Georgia State University‘s Robinson College of Business in Atlanta.
 He has been a visiting scholar at Indian Institute of Management, (Ahmadabad & Kolkata) and the Kanwal Rekhi School of IT at IIT Mumbai.
-Since 2017, he he is a visiting Professor of Design & Innovation at USC Iovine & Young Academy.